 1. THE CHURCH THAT CHRIST FOUNDED

 The first and what I have found to maybe be the simplest way that I would explain what the Catholic Church is would be to say That it is the Church that Jesus Christ founded.

 To go into a little more detail, God, having become incarnate as a man (Jesus Christ), selected twelve men (the apostles) on whom to found His Church.
 Jesus conferred upon them certain authorities and charisms that would allow them to confer Sacraments in His name.
-After Christ lived, died and raised from the dead, He changed the name of Simon the apostle to Peter, which means "rock," and made him the head of the twelve apostles and the entire Church.
+He changed the name of Simon the apostle to Peter, which means "rock," and made him the head of the twelve apostles and the entire Church.
 This is referenced in the Gospel of Mathew: